Silvestro Carollo

-Silvestro Carollo (/kɑːˈrɔːloʊ/, [silˈvɛstro kaˈrɔllo]; June 17, 1896 – June 26, 1970), nicknamed "Silver Dollar Sam", was an Italian-American mob boss, boss of the New Orleans crime family.
+Silvestro Carollo (/kɑːˈrɔːloʊ/, [silˈvɛstro kaˈrɔllo]; June 17, 1896 – June 26, 1970), nicknamed "Silver Dollar Sam", was an Italian-American mob boss, and boss of the New Orleans crime family.
 He transformed the New Orleans's Black Hand gang into a Cosa Nostra crime family, and acted as street boss from 1922 to 1944.
 He was the boss from 1944 until his deportation in 1947.
 In 1970, he came back to the United States, and died on June 26, 1970.

 Early years

-Carollo was born on June 17, 1896 in Terrasini, Sicily, and immigrated to the United States in 1903 to join his parents in the French Quarter of New Orleans.
+Carollo was born on June 17, 1896, in Terrasini, Sicily, and immigrated to the United States in 1903 to join his parents in the French Quarter of New Orleans.
 By 1918, Carollo was a high-ranking member of the New Orleans Black Hand gang.
-In 1922, Charles Matranga retired with Corrado Giacona as boss, and Carollo as street boss.
-Taking over Matranga's minor bootlegging operations.
+Charles Matranga retired in 1922, leaving Corrado Giacona as boss and Carollo as street boss, taking over Matranga's minor bootlegging operations.

-Carollo was married to Catherine Tenie Carollo and had three children, Anthony Carollo, Michael Carollo and Sarah Misuraca.
-Carollo owned several businesses in the New Orleans area, including the St. Charles Tavern, and a cafe in Terrasini.
+Carollo was married to Catherine Tenie Carollo and had three children, Anthony Carollo, Michael Carollo, and Sarah Misuraca.
+Carollo owned several businesses in the New Orleans area, including the St. Charles Tavern and a cafe in Terrasini.